anbudamo/chatbot-readme/README.md

 ## app.py:
 > Loads the db created in above step,

-> Receives the user's query and contextualizes it with the chat_history
+> Receives the user's query and contextualizes it with the chat_history,
 > Retrives the matching content and sends final query to gpt server